Designations Congruent with Things: Chapter 2

 In blithe unawareness of Hermann's multilayered misgivings, the other man simply stops, crosses his arms, and looks intently at the expansive, regimented mathematics covering the relocatable blackboards with an unfamiliar and therefore uninterpretable expression.

-The man is still talking—he’s talking straight over and through whatever impulse has pulled him to Hermann’s blackboard.
+The man is still talking—he’s talking over and through whatever impulse has pulled him to Hermann’s blackboard.
 At some point in the last few minutes, neural-net conjecturing has morphed into speculations on the evolutionary inevitability of the bilateral form, which Hermann has heard before and finds less interesting than Newton’s newfound attentiveness to mathematics.

-He blames the drift.
+He blames the Drift.

 Correction.

-He credits the drift.
+He credits the Drift.

-Hermann has heard it said that, after the drift, talking is often rendered superfluous.
+Hermann has heard it said that, after the Drift, talking is often rendered superfluous.

 Nevertheless, it does result in the subjective perception that verbal communication is unneeded.